elhayatusman/alx-pre_course/README.md

+Updated README file
 #  alx-pre_course
-I'm now a ALX Student, this is my first repository as a full-stack engineer
+I'm now a ALX Student,this is my first repository  and also my advanced  as a full-stack engineer